kelseybrianne/readme-generator/output/README.md

   Run the following commands to use the application:
   ```
-  f
+  e
   ```

   ## License

-  This application is covered under the MIT license.
+  This application is covered under the NONE license.

   ## Contributing

-  f
+  i

   ## Tests